Hakkaisan Ropeway 八海山ロープウェー

-From Tokyo, take the shinkansen to Echigo-Yuzawa Station and transfer to the Joetsu Line or Hokuhoku line to Muikamachi Station.
+From Tokyo, take the shinkansen to Echigo-Yuzawa Station and transfer to the Joetsu Line or Hokuhoku Line to Muikamachi Station.
 Take the Mt.
 Hakkai Ski Resort Line bus and get off at the final stop.
 The trailhead is a six-minute walk.

 Mt.
 Hakkai is about 20 minutes from the Muikamachi Interchange on routes 253 and 17.

-The ropeway operates from December to March in winter and May to October in summer and fall.
+The ropeway operates from December to March in winter and May to November in summer and fall.

-Hiking to the top of Mt.
-Hakkai is also possible, but recommended for experienced hikers only as the path gets very steep at times.
+Climbing Mt.
+Hakkai is also possible, but recommended for experienced climbers only as the path gets very steep at times.
 In some areas the trail has nearly 90-degree climbs and you will have to use the chains provided.
-There are many steep ups and downs on this hike, making it quite physically challenging.
+There are many steep ups and downs on this route, making it quite physically challenging.

 * The information on this page may be subject to change due to COVID-19.